-As demonstrated in Figure 1, meshes are easily created in 3D graphics software, if a mesh with a complex outline and/or complex internal features is required, a large regular mesh can first be created as a canvas.
+As demonstrated in Figure 1, meshes can be easily created in 3D graphics software.
+If a mesh with a complex outline and/or complex internal features is required, a large regular mesh can first be created as a canvas.
 The user can then sculpt the desired mesh by deleting faces from the larger canvas mesh.
-Standard modeling functions like extrusions can be used to add extra features to the mesh.
+Standard modeling functions such as extrusions can be used to add extra features to the mesh.
 In combination with this, the user can move vertices and rescale faces or edges to fine tune the mesh that will template the DNA design.
-Next, the user exports the mesh to the PLY format and our software (posted at www.vhelix.net) automatically finds a scaffold route through the mesh and creates a DNA model with minimal tension.
+Next, the user exports the mesh to the PLY format and our software [28] automatically finds a scaffold route through the mesh and creates a DNA model with minimal tension.
 The size of the final DNA model is determined by a user specified scaling value.
-All tools, extensive documentation and tutorials for implementing the pipeline in practice is available www.vhelix.net.
+[28]

 First, we investigated the effect of varying the vertex geometries by producing rectangular structures with different internal tessellations.
 A tessellation where the geometry of every vertex is identical is called a regular tessellation.
-Only three regular tessellations exist: the 6-tesselation, consisting of a honeycomb tiling of hexagons, the 4- tessellation consisting of a tiling of squares and the 3-tesselation, consisting of a tiling of triangles.
-In these tessellations the number of edges entering every vertex, or the vertex degree is identical for all vertices, three for the 6tessellation, four for the 4-tessellation and six for the 3tesselation.
+Only three regular tessellations exist: the 6-tesselation, consisting of a honeycomb tiling of hexagons, the 4-tessellation, consisting of a tiling of squares, and the 3-tesselation, consisting of a tiling of triangles.
+In these tessellations, the number of edges entering every vertex, or the vertex degree, is identical for all vertices: three for the 6-tessellation, four for the 4-tessellation, and six for the 3-tesselation.
 This means that the different tessellation will have different vertex degrees and different vertex geometries.
-Because it is not possible to find a scaffold routing in a mesh containing odd degree vertices, this means that the 6tessellation will have its vertices converted to four-degree vertices by the introduction of double edges.
-Still, the three tessellations give rectangular sheets with clear differences of internal structure as is visible in Figure 2.
+Because it is not possible to find a scaffold routing in a mesh containing odd degree vertices, this means that the 6-tessellation will have its vertices converted into four-degree vertices by the introduction of double edges.
+Despite this, the three different tessellations give rectangular sheets with clear differences of internal structure as is visible in Figure 2.

-First, we folded the structures in a standard DNA origami folding buffer containing 10 mM MgCl $2$ and assayed the folding quality using agarose gel electrophoreses (Supplementary Figure 4).
-This revealed monodisperse folding with no visible aggregation.
-Then we proceeded to atomic force microscopy in folding buffer.
+First, we folded the structures in a standard DNA origami folding buffer containing 10 mm MgCl_2 (see the Supporting Information for all buffer components) and assayed the folding quality using agarose gel electrophoreses (Figure S4).
+This assay revealed monodisperse folding with no visible aggregation.
+Next, we undertook atomic force microscopy (AFM) of the structures in folding buffer.
 This further revealed that the flat sheet structures had successfully folded into monodisperse structures with a high degree of similarity to the designs.
-AFM also revealed internal features of the structures further indicating that the structures had truly folded as predicted (Figure 2).
+AFM also revealed internal features of the structures, further indicating that the structures had truly folded as predicted (Figure 2).